-Local Service Providers are an important stakeholder in accelerating energy efficiency and renewable energy in Jalandhar Hand Tool Cluster.
+Local Service Providers are important stakeholder in accelerating energy efficiency and renewable energy in Nagaur Hand Tool Cluster.
 Many of the industries are now pursuing the energy efficiency in their operations as the benefits are well understood and many of the industries are implementing this measure.
-But with time sustenance of EE measure is also important and can be achieved by capacity development and skill upgradation of local service providers so they incorporate energy efficiency considerations in their services of also the suppliers/service providers are available.
-Key highlights of the capacity building activities of stakeholders in the cluster is shown below:
+But with time sustained of EE measure is also important and can be achieved by capacity development and skill upgradation of local service providers so they incorporate energy efficiency considerations in their services of also the suppliers/service providers are available.
+Key highlights of the capacity building activities of stakeholders in the cluster is shown below: The various training programs across the cluster not only developed the technical capability of LSPs in the cluster but also improved the skill and productivity of the various stake holders in the cluster.
+The training programs also provided a platform for the LSPs to interact with the OEMs and other stake holders.
+Following table summarize the outcome of the capacity building programs for LSP and diary units: